HomeBlog Home

 3. Address Moisture Issues

 If you notice a musty smell, it may be a sign of excess moisture in your space.
-Addressing this concern quickly is crucial, as unchecked moisture can lead to more significant issues and potential damage.
-To tackle the problem effectively, the first step is to identify the source of humidity in your basement.
+Addressing this concern quickly is crucial, as unchecked humidity can lead to more significant issues and potential damage.
+To tackle the problem effectively, the first step is to identify the source of moisture in your basement.

 Placing a square plastic sheet against the wall is a simple method to determine moisture origin.
-If you observe condensation forming on the front after a few days, this suggests the moisture comes from inside your home.
+Observing condensation forming on the front after a few days suggests the moisture comes from inside your home.
 Conversely, if moisture appears on the back, it is likely coming from outside.

-To control indoor moisture levels, be sure to maintain proper ventilation around areas such as dryers, showers, and humidifiers.
-If you find outdoor moisture seeping in, consider implementing one or more of the following solutions to protect your home and create a more comfortable environment.
+To control indoor moisture levels, maintain proper ventilation around dryers, showers, and humidifiers.
+If you find outdoor moisture seeping in, consider implementing one or more solutions to protect your home and create a more comfortable environment.

 • Grading the direct stormwater away from your home